AndreaLanfranchi/EthereumStratum-2.0.0/README.md

 ### Prepare for mining
 A lot of data is sent over the wire multiple times with useless redundancy.
 For instance the seed hash is meant to change only every 30000 blocks (roughly 5 days) while fixed-diff pools rarely change the work target.
 Moreover pools must optimize the search segments among miners trying to assign to every session a different "startNonce" (AKA extraNonce).
 For this purpose the `notification` method `mining.set` allows to set (on miner's side) only those params which change less frequently.
-The server will keep track of seed, target and extraNonce at session level and will push a notification `mining.set` whenever any (or all) of those values changes to the connected miner.
+The server will keep track of seed, target and extraNonce at session level and will push a notification `mining.set` whenever any (or all) of those values change to the connected miner.
 ```json
 {
   "jsonrpc": "2.0",